Famous Movie Scenes Without the Green Screen Magic main image

 After hours and hours of work, the filmed scene using the CGI suite and green screen together became a fully life-like video!
 You would never know that the character was just a man in a goofy looking piece of headgear.
 While you obviously know that a giant green monster man isn’t real, you almost believe it because of the small details.

 CGI suites like this completely changed the game in the film industry.
-While some studios choose to spend the time, money, and effort making elaborate in person costuming for these large-scale characters, CGI opened the door for a more functional way to accomplish a better result.
+While some studios choose to spend the time, money, and effort making elaborate in-person costuming for these large-scale characters, CGI opened the door for a more functional way to accomplish a better result.

-Image via YouTube
+Image via Marvel Studios

 “Alice in Wonderland” - Before